 Again, this type of discrimination is usually intentional.
 Other examples of it include (but are not limited to):

 However, racial discrimination can also occur even when an employer is not intentionally discriminating against certain employees.
-The disparate impact form of workplace racial discrimination involves discrimination occurring when a company policy ends up having a disproportionately unfair affect on certain racial groups.
-This form of discrimination is unacceptable when the policy in question does not serve a legitimate business need.
+The disparate impact form of workplace racial discrimination involves discrimination occurring when a company policy ends up disproportionately unfairly affecting certain racial groups.
+This discrimination is unacceptable when the policy does not serve a legitimate business need.

 Essentially, the company had four departments.
-The Labor department was where most of the lowest-paying jobs were found.
-In fact, the highest-paying job in the Labor department still paid less than the lowest-paying jobs in every single other department in the company.
+The Labor Department was where most of the lowest-paying jobs were found.
+The highest-paying job in the Labor Department still paid less than the lowest-paying jobs in every other department in the company.

-To work in a department other than the labor department, an employee had to meet certain qualifications that did not necessarily pertain to their ability to perform the tasks that would be assigned to them.
+To work in a department other than the labor department, an employee had to meet certain qualifications that did not necessarily pertain to their ability to perform the assigned tasks.
 One such qualification was having a high school diploma.

-In this historical context, many black employees did not have high school diplomas, and thus could only work in the Labor department.
-Luckily, the Supreme Court determined that except in instances when a policy serves a legitimate business need, a policy can be considered discriminatory if it has an unfair negative impact on members of protected classes.
+In this historical context, many black employees did not have high school diplomas and thus could only work in the Labor department.
+Luckily, the Supreme Court determined that except when a policy serves a legitimate business need, a policy can be considered discriminatory if it unfairly negatively impacts members of protected classes.

 Keep this in mind if you’re not sure whether you have grounds to take legal action against an employer for workplace racial discrimination.
-Even if the discrimination you have experienced has not been overt, you may still find yourself discriminated against as a result of company policies that might not have technically been designed for the purposes of discriminating against employees based on race.
+Even if the discrimination you have experienced has not been overt, you may still be discriminated against due to company policies that might not have technically been designed to discriminate against employees based on race.
 Discuss your case with a Los Angeles racial discrimination attorney for more information.

-As the victim’s claim works its way through administrative and legal processes, our team continues gathering evidence to further substantiate claims.
-This helps in shifting the burden of proof onto the employer who must then irrefutably prove their reasoning for racial discrimination was justified, which they rarely do.
+As the victim’s claim works through administrative and legal processes, our team further gathers evidence to substantiate claims.
+This helps shift the burden of proof onto the employer, who must then irrefutably prove that their reasoning for racial discrimination was justified, which they rarely do.